Jigoku (film)

 Jigoku (地獄; /ja/; "Hell"), also titled The Sinners of Hell, is a 1960 Japanese horror film directed by Nobuo Nakagawa and produced by Shintoho.
-The film stars Utako Mitsuya and Shigeru Amachi, and is notable for separating itself from other Japanese horror films of the era such as Kwaidan or Onibaba due to its graphic imagery of torment in Hell.
+The film stars Shigeru Amachi, Utako Mitsuya, and Yōichi Numata, and is notable for separating itself from other Japanese horror films of the era such as Kwaidan or Onibaba due to its graphic imagery of torment in Hell.
 It has gained a cult film status.
 Shintoho declared bankruptcy in 1961, its last production being Jigoku.

+In 1979, acclaimed Nikkatsu director Tatsumi Kumashiro remade Jigoku for Toei, starring Mieko Harada.
+This version has a theme song, "Kokoro dake Aishite" (心だけ愛して), performed by Hako Yamasaki.

 Plot

 A student, Shirō, is set to marry his girlfriend, Yukiko, the daughter of his professor, Mr. Yajima.
 After announcing the engagement, Shirō's colleague Tamura drives Shirō home.
 Taking a side street at Shirō's request, Tamura hits and kills yakuza gang leader, Kyōichi.
 Though Shirō wants to stop, Tamura keeps driving, feels no guilt and says that it is Shirō's fault for asking him to drive down that street.
 Kyōichi's mother, who witnessed the incident, resolves to find and kill them.

 Though Tamura feels no guilt for the killing, Shirō does and attempts to go to the police.
 After telling Yukiko of what happened, Shirō insists that they take a taxi cab to the police station, despite Yukiko's pleas to walk instead.
 The vehicle crashes, killing Yukiko.
 After Yukiko's funeral, Shirō meets strip bar worker and Kyōichi's grieving girlfriend Yoko, who discovers Shirō's culpability for the hit-and-run after sleeping with him and, with Kyōichi's mother, plots revenge.

-Shirō learns that his mother, Ito- who lives in a retirement community run by his father, Gōzō- is dying.
+Shirō learns that his mother, Ito—who lives in a retirement community run by his father, Gōzō—is dying.
 Shirō arrives there and meets the other residents of the community, including a painter, Ensai, who is wanted for a crime in another city and is painting a portrait of Hell; a former reporter, Akagawa; a corrupt detective, Hariya; the community doctor, Dr. Kasuma; and Sachiko, a nurse and Ensai's daughter, who bears an uncanny resemblance to Yukiko.
 While Ito lies dying, Gōzō carries on an open affair with a mistress.
 Later, Mr. and Mrs. Yajima arrive by train.
 Ito dies, and Ensai (who was Ito's lover years prior to Ito and Gōzō's marriage) lambasts Gōzō for his activities with his mistress.
 Tamura appears and reveals that each resident has some complicity in a murder: Mr. Yajima caused the death of a fellow soldier during a war; both Hariya and Akagawa framed or slandered innocent men who then both died by suicide; and Dr. Kasuma knowingly misdiagnosed Ito's condition.